-Here is a table of the top 500 UK retail brands, their Visits per month, Domain Ranking, the number of C Class links each has, their page speed performance and speed scores, and importantly, their ‘Core Web Vitals’ scores.
+Here is a table of the top 500 UK retail brands, their Visits per month, Domain Rating, the number of C Class links each has (gathered from Ahrefs), their page speed performance and speed scores, and importantly, their ‘Core Web Vitals’ scores.

 The list of 500 is as denoted by Internet Retailing’s “Top 500 Report 2021”, which we would recommend downloading and reading.

 Data on site speed was gathered from Reddico‘s free SERP Speed tool, which they’ve kindly provided (They detailed this research in a blog post, but did not include the full list; we thought the full list would be of value).